|Welcome to Helix 8.0|

 Of course, all software contain bugs — this software included!
 But Helix 8.0 also brings fixes to a dozen issues in Helix RADE, a pair in Helix Server and three in Helix Utility.

-The process of getting Helix from 32-bit to 64-bit will be a development cycle.
+The process of getting Helix from 32-bit to 64-bit will be a full development cycle, i.e: all of the 8.0.x releases.
 In any development cycle, problems may arise and need to be brought to our attention.

 To streamline the reporting process, we have created a complete bug reporting database in our online Helix database: techdb.
 For those who have never used techdb before, accessing it means using Helix Client to log into our own Helix Server from anywhere in the world.
 This is a great demonstration of the capabilities of Helix Client/Server.
 You can get your free copy of Helix Client on our download page.